 3.00 credits

-Prerequisites: Open to MBA and non-degree business students, others with instructor consent.
+Prerequisites: Open only to M.B.A. and M.S. in Social Responsibility and Impact in Business students, others with consent.

 Grading Basis: Graded